Ankara, Turkey

 Public Transport

 In Ankara, travel is a seamless part of daily life, with an array of well-developed and affordable public transportation options that make navigating the city swift and comfortable.
-From its modern and efficient metro system to the historical insights provided by the Museum of the History of Transportation and Communication (Rahmi M. Koç Museum), Ankara boasts a contemporary convenience and copious transportation heritage, ensuring that exploring the sights is easy and enriching.
+From its modern and efficient metro system to the historical insights provided by the Museum of the History of Transportation and Communication (Rahmi M. Koç Museum), Ankara boasts a contemporary convenience and rich transportation heritage.

 To get around Ankara, you need an Ankarakart, a rechargeable, contactless smart card.
 It can be obtained from bus card vending machines at metro stations or selected shops and kiosks.
 A refundable deposit is required, and credit can be added at these locations or through the mobile application.